automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Appalachiosaurus.md

 # Appalachiosaurus
-## Description: One of the few dinosaurs ever to be found in Alabama.
+## One of the few dinosaurs ever to be found in Alabama.